Patient perceptions guide discharge education process

 Occasionally, a patient will insist that a referral be made to acute rehabilitation.

-In response, the discharge planner can say, "Ok, I'll put the referral in, but I'm telling you this is unlikely," Tobichuk says.
+In answer the discharge planner can say, "Okay, I'll put the referral in, but I'm telling you this is unlikely," Tobichuk says.

 The key is to engage the patient in the conversation, obtaining the patient's ownership of the discharge process.